Chinese people in Myanmar: Socialist rule

-In 1962, Ne Win led the Socialist coup d'état, establishing the Revolutionary Council under the Burmese Way to Socialism.
+In 1962, Ne Win led a coup d'état, establishing the Revolutionary Council under the Burmese Way to Socialism.
 In February 1963, the Enterprise Nationalization Law was passed, effectively nationalising all major industries and prohibiting the formation of new factories.
 This law adversely affected many industrialists and entrepreneurs, especially those without the full citizenship.
 The government's economic nationalisation program further prohibited foreigners, including the non-citizen Chinese, from owning land, sending remittances, getting business licences and practising medicine.
 Such policies led to the beginnings of a major exodus of Burmese Chinese to other countries—some 100,000 Chinese left Burma.

 Although a kabya himself, Ne Win banned Chinese-language education and created other measures to compel the Chinese to leave.
 Ne Win's government stoked up racial animosity and ethnic conflicts against the Indians and Chinese Burmese, who were terrorised by Burmese citizens, the most violent riots taking place in 1967.
 All schools were nationalised, including Chinese language schools.
 Beginning in 1967 and continuing throughout the 1970s, anti-Chinese riots as well as Anti-Indian sentiment continued to flare up and many believed they were covertly supported by the government.
 Similarly, Chinese shops were looted and set on fire.
 Public attention was successfully diverted by Ne Win from the uncontrollable inflation, scarcity of consumer items and rising prices of rice.
 The 1982 Citizenship Law further restricted Burmese citizenship for Burmese Chinese and severely limited them from attending professional tertiary schools.
 During this period, the country's failing economy and widespread discrimination accelerated an emigration of Burmese Chinese out of Burma.